 Fans of the Harry Potter books and movies will be delighted to know that they can hike the West Highland Way with an added bonus at the very end.
 Upon concluding the walk, you can take the Harry Potter steam train from Fort William to Mallaig!
 The experience is yet another one on the bucket lists of many around the world.

-With so many reasons to go for a hike in Scotland, why not head over to the Scotland page at Hillwalk Tours and check out what option suits you best this summer?
+We hope that you enjoyed this guide to hikes in Scotland to suit every type of hiker.
+With so many reasons to go hiking in Scotland, why not head over to the Scotland page at Hillwalk Tours and check out what option might suit you best?